Cluedrew/iron-space/README.md

 of messages they print.
 For instance VERBOSE prints everything while QUIET prints only error messages.

-##### Physics
-How things move in space.
-This system moves things around and handles the fallout from that.
-The fallout being collitions, because the game takes place in space I plan to have a lot of moving over and under each other.
-This is to avoid having to move things around to resolve collitions.
-In turn, that is because I don't want to write that code.

-Movement is on a 2d plane, so it can be handled with x, y & rotation.
-Collition on the other hand requires a bit more detail, a shape is required on both ends so they can hit each other.

-Clicks are collitions as well, a click is a point that collides with things on screen.

 ##### Graphics
 The loading and desplay of images.
 This is based around an image library that loads and stores images.
 These are mostly sprite sheets.
 It also includes